nolim1t/nolim1t.github.io/_posts/2019-1-26-financial-soveignity-update.md

 ---
 layout: post
-title: "Financial Soveignity Update!
+title: "Financial Sovereignty Update!
 Happy 2019"
 ---

 First post in 2019!
 One of my resolutions is to be more lean and efficient in how things are done.
 That is trim out any unwanted efficiencies.